spctmtraveler/MinimalTreeSortableJS/replit.md

 - **Control Panel Timing**: 0.2s fade in, 1s fade out for hover states
 - **Task Truncation**: 240px width limit with ellipsis and tooltips
 - **Quick Add Logic**: Creates tasks in Triage with all defaults
+- **Auto-Dating System**: Tasks dragged from Triage to A/B/C automatically get revisit dates based on current view
+- **Smart Filtering**: Tasks with no revisit date appear in all date filters (need attention)
 - **Mobile Optimization**: Responsive design with touch support

 ### 🔍 Key Business Logic (June 29, 2025)